lacolaco/laco0416.github.io/content/post/how-to-use-angular-2-nightly-builds.md

 ## How to use

-Each repos have its `package.json`. so we can install these via `npm install`.
+Each repo has its `package.json`. so we can install these via `npm install`.

 ```
 $ npm install --save angular/core-builds